Image Search with AI Models

 3.2.3 OCR Solution

-In light of the above, we ultimately chose the concatenated approach of YOLO (text detection) and AWS OCR (text recognition) as the solution for this practical implementation.
+Considering the above, we ultimately chose the concatenated approach of YOLO (text detection) and AWS OCR (text recognition) as the solution for this practical implementation.

 3.3 Text Retrieval

-These text matching endeavors aim to identify the most suitable document or to aggregate a list of documents in a descending order of relevance to a given query.
+These text-matching endeavors aim to identify the most suitable document or to aggregate a list of documents in a descending order of relevance to a given query.
 To articulate the context, we denote the pair of texts subjected to the matching process as text_left and text_right.
 Here, text_left corresponds to the text of the query, and text_right represents a candidate document.

-In contrast to the traditional feature-centric approach, methods of text matching in the deep learning era can be distilled into two main categories: representation-based matching and interaction-based matching.
-In the realm of representation-based matching, each text is handled independently during the initial phase.
-Texts are encoded via deep neural net layers to form their respective representations.
-Subsequently, these representations serve as a basis for calculating the texts' similarity through specialized similarity computation functions.
 Conversely, the interaction-based matching approach critiques the late-stage similarity calculation of the prior method for its heavy dependence on representation quality and potential loss of fundamental text characteristics, such as lexical and syntactic features[11].
 Advocating for a more preemptive engagement of textual features, this method prioritizes capturing core characteristics early on.
-These foundational matching features are then aggregated and used to derive a matching score at a more advanced processing level.
+These foundational matching features are aggregated to derive a matching score at a more advanced processing level.

 In our project, we deploy natural language processing models, including text-embedding-3-small, text-embedding-ada-002, and GTE Base, to generate embeddings for character text data recognized in images.
 We then calculate the cosine similarity of these text embeddings against those of query texts, which allows us to gauge the semantic relatedness of the texts.
 This approach forms the cornerstone of our text retrieval system, effectively harnessing semantic similarity to identify and retrieve relevant text information.